MilesMartinez/health_tracker_db/README.md

 ![Raspberry Pi circuit diagram](./images/Raspberry-Pi-Pressure-Pad-Resistor.png.webp) The Raspberry Pi is constantly monitoring the state of the pressure plate.
 When pressed, the RPi will log the starting timestamp.
 Once the plate is let go, the RPi will log the ending timestamp and send these two values in the form of a JSON file to S3.
 Example: `{"start_ts": "2022-10-29 23:48:53.957035", "end_ts": "2022-10-29 23:53:09.575207"}`

+These two data points are enough to answer concerning questions such as

+- How many times a day do these sessions occur?
+- How long is the average session?
+- What hours of the day are these sessions typically occurring?
+- Does a particular session deviate from typical behavior?
+- What is typical behavior?